Azure-Samples/media-services-v3-dotnet-webapp/2-VideosSample-BasicAuth/README.md

-# Video Streaming with Simple Authorization
+# Video Streaming with Basic Authorization

 This sample contains a .NET web applicaiton for streaming videos.
 In this version of the sample, users must login to view videos.